Why I Lead These Journeys

 I am a careful observer, a translator, and a steward of attention.

-My work is not to explain everything, but to create the conditions in which meaning can surface.
-I help travelers learn how to look slowly—how to notice gesture, light, space, and silence.
-How to recognize when a place was built not to impress, but to gather prayer.
+I help travelers learn how to look slowly.
+How to notice gesture, light, space, and silence.
+How to recognize when a place was built not to impress, but to inspire.
+And how to find more of themselves by discovering their own roots.

 I believe that how we arrive matters.